 Arizona sports teams to bet on

-Arizona has been a highly anticipated market for legal sports betting.
+Arizona is a huge market for legal sports betting.
 The fact that the state is a hotbed for sports certainly enhances the appeal.
 All four of the major pro leagues have representatives in the state.

 - NFL: Arizona Cardinals